hpcaitech/Open-Sora/docs/report_03.md

 While MiraData and Vript have captions from GPT, we use [PLLaVA](https://github.com/magic-research/PLLaVA) to caption the rest ones.
 We use 4 frames for each video captioning, and choose the 13B version.
 PLLaVA is more efficient and better finetuned for video than LLaVA.
 The accelerated PLLaVA is released in our tools.

-We mainly train on 480p and 720p in this stage.
+We mainly train on 480p and 720p in this stage, with a mask ratio 25%.
 The training config locates in [stage3.py](/configs/opensora-v1-2/train/stage3.py).
 We train the model for 15k steps, which is approximately 2 epochs.

 ## Easy and effective model conditioning